 The Sacrament of the Lord’s Supper was not by Christ’s ordinance reserved, carried about, lifted up, or worshiped.

 THE ONE OBLATION OF CHRIST FINISHED UPON THE CROSS

-THE Offering of Christ once made is that perfect redemption, propitiation, and satisfaction, for all the sins of the whole world, both original and actual; and there is none other satisfaction for sin, but that alone.
+The Offering of Christ once made is that perfect redemption, propitiation, and satisfaction, for all the sins of the elect, both original and actual; and there is none other satisfaction for sin, but that alone.
+Christ died for all sufficiently, but for the elect efficiently.
 Wherefore the sacrifices of Masses, in the which it was commonly said, that the Priest did offer Christ for the quick and the dead, to have remission of pain or guilt, were blasphemous fables, and dangerous deceits.